 I consider myself very lucky to live in Chichester, it's a great city - not too big, not too small and surrounded by beautiful countryside and the beaches on the doorstep.
 If you don't know the area and are planning a trip the following destinations might be of interest.
+Currently due to the Pandemic, some of our favourite places are closed but are pleased that things are slowly starting to re-open, do check the relevant websites before planning your day.

 First on my list of where to go in Chichester has to be Pallant House Gallery.
+(Currently due to re-open 18th May)

 The gallery is home to one of the best collections of Modern British art in the UK, with works by Henry Moore, Walter Sickert, Ben Nicholson, Eduardo Paolozzi and Peter Blake.
 There is a rolling programme of exhibitions and displays which in the past has featured the work of Frida Kahlo, Robin & Lucienne Day, Edward Burra & John Piper.
 It also has a great bookshop and courtyard cafe....very important in our book!